codingitforward/fellowship2018/README.md

 Mariam worked as a UX/UI Researcher and Designer, and R as a front-end developer working on the GI Bill® School Feedback Tool redesign.
 If a person has an issue or complaint about a school or training facility that receives GI Bill benefits, they can submit feedback to VA.

 11. **5 Faces of Civic Tech: Reflecting on a Summer of Innovation** — Omer Bensaadon, Regine De Guzman, Thomas Nguyen, Tai Huynh, Frankie Devanbu

-Due to the sensitivity of the technical research and development projects these fellows worked on, these fellows were unable to share details of their work, but instead they shared the lessons they learned innovating within government.

 Omer worked on centralizing access to quality data stories across the Bureau.
 He collaborated with multiple stakeholders to take a project from its infancy, to deployed within the Bureau.